jdunkerley/jdunkerley/advent-of-code-2020-week-1.md

    )
 ```

 One advantage of this approach is that each expression is simple and easy to debug.
-Each filter deals with one type of field and then the valid results can be joined together using a Union tool.
+Each filter deals with one type of field, and then the valid results can be joined together using a Union tool.

 # Day 5 ...